jtp098/My-First-Single-Page-Application---ReactJS/README.md

     "react-scripts": "2.1.8"
   },

-## Step 3: API KEY is included as a comment in the video!
+## Step 3: API KEY is included as a comment on side of the video!

 Open the Ajax.js file and add the news api key submitted separately.